Andonome/lk/system/default_programs.md

 ---
-title: "Default Programs"
+title: Default Programs
-tags: [ "defaults", "mime type" ]
+tags:
+- defaults
+- mime type
 ---

 Install the package `xdg-utils`, then make very liberal use of the tab button.